mrid9/Leetcode/README.md

-# Leetcode
+# Leetcode Solutions
-Contains all solved questions
+Contains the solutions to Leetcode Problems